Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,5186.033333333334,5200.942785.md

 ### Transcript

-> future if we ever do like a expansion or something where we do like add stuff to
+> future if we ever do like a expansion or something where we do like add stuff to come up or make a new nap map maybe